 Jaworski adheres more closely to other WSBDF tenets.
 For example, while pondering his “back to the farm” decision, he had worked as a relief milker, to assess whether he really liked the “workstyle.”
 Then he entered into a cost-and revenue-sharing agreement with the farmer whose cows he had been milking, allowing him to minimize his initial expenses.

 As mentioned, Jaworski concentrated on grazing, pasture and forage, greatly reducing feed and equipment costs.
 And he joined the CROPP Cooperative, owners of the Organic Valley brand, which pays a premium over the national bulk-milk price.

 “We strongly encourage students to stay out of the commodity markets, that’s where all the doom and gloom is coming from,” says Richard Cates, a professor emeritus of soil science, who founded the beginning farmer course in 1995.
 “We say that new markets are emerging, partly because of the public’s interest in how food is raised and who raises it.
 Depending on your passion — llamas, cows, wine – you can identify a market with some upside potential.
 The value-added markets are blossoming – think of specialty cheese, the new hard cider market, or grass-fed beef.”

-These decisions, and a dozen more – largely outcomes from the business plan Jaworski wrote 10 years ago – help explain why, in a year when a record 7-plus percent of Wisconsin dairy farms quit the business, Jaworski is serenely running the farm rather than running to meet his banker or planning the next expansion.
+These decisions, and a dozen more – largely outcomes from the business plan Jaworski wrote 10 years ago via the WSBDF – help explain why, in a year when a record 7-plus percent of Wisconsin dairy farms quit the business, Jaworski is serenely running the farm rather than running to meet his banker or planning the next expansion.